ibm-cloud-docs/security-services/ts-deploy.md

 {{site.data.keyword.attribute-definition-list}}

-# Deployment in the UI stops with an error.
+# Deployment in the UI stops with an error
 {: #ts-deploy}
 {: troubleshoot}